 There shall be no entries for pins listed under the [Pin] keyword with model_name GND, POWER and NC.

-If the [Buffer Rail Mapping] keyword is present, then the supply reference connections for every pin listed under the [Pin] keyword (except POWER, GND and NC pins) must be given.
+If the [Buffer Rail Mapping] keyword is present, then the supply reference connections for every pin listed under the [Pin] keyword (except POWER, GND and NC pins) shall be given.

 The column length limits are:

-[Pin Mapping] 5 characters max
+[Buffer Rail Mapping] 5 characters max

 pulldown_ref 40 characters max